Should You Refinance Into a Shorter Term Mortgage?

 Refinancing Into a Shorter-Term Mortgage: Is It Worth It?

-Mortgage interest rates on fixed-rate loans have eased from recent highs, though they remain above the historic lows seen in previous years.
-Even in this environment, refinancing into a shorter-term mortgage—such as moving from a 30-year loan to a 15-year term—can offer significant long-term savings.
-By reducing the length of your loan, you may pay substantially less in total interest over time.
-However, this strategy typically comes with higher monthly payments, making it essential to ensure the new payment fits comfortably within your budget.
+Mortgage interest rates on fixed-rate loans have eased from recent highs, though they remain above historic lows.
+Even in this environment, refinancing into a shorter-term mortgage—such as moving from a 30-year loan to a 15-year term—can offer meaningful long-term savings.

 Cut Years Off Your Mortgage: Is Refinancing the Right Move?